 An Ophthalmologist or Optometrist will assess the visible symptoms, and discuss recent events with the patient.
-Fungal keratitis can fairly easily be mistake for bacterial keratitis, so it's common for a corneal culture to be taken, this is a quick simple procedure whereby a few corneal cells are taken by a small swab ad sent for analysis to enable an accurate diagnosis.
+Fungal keratitis can fairly easily be mistaken for bacterial keratitis, so it's common for a corneal culture to be taken, this is a quick simple procedure whereby a few corneal cells are taken by a small swab and sent for analysis to enable an accurate diagnosis.

 How is Fungal Keratitis Treated?